Josefu17/skyrim-pathfinder-PSE/docs/observability.md

 This question is theoretically as easy as the last one.
 We just have to look at the Grafana panel, which `sums the anonymous and registered route-calculation count and takes the last/highest value of its interval-time-frame which is set to one day`.
 Sadly we are currently struggling to set the rules for the panel as just described.
 (The problem in this case is the time-interval-setting.)

-For now we have a graph for the time frame of one day:
+For now, we have a graph for the time frame of one day:
 ![grafana_traffic_daily_calculation_count_dashboard](./images/grafana_traffic_daily_calculation_count_dashboard.png)

 ### Question 3